chenanton/ai-rubiks-cube-solver/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 With more than **43 quintillion unique combinations**, a scrambled Rubik's Cube seems impossible to solve.
 Yet with a simple guide, anyone can learn how to solve it.
-My first solve attempt took 30 minutes, and within a week, it was down to 5 minutes.
+My first solve attempt took me 30 minutes, and within a week, that time was down to 5 minutes.

 What's even more impressive are "speedcubers" who can solve a scrambled cube in [less than 10 seconds!](https://www.youtube.com/watch?v=NevGDFBfQGw) They use techniques such as [CFOP](https://www.speedsolving.com/wiki/index.php/CFOP_method), [Roux](https://www.speedsolving.com/wiki/index.php/Roux_method), or [ZZ](https://www.speedsolving.com/wiki/index.php/ZZ_method), which work by memorizing many combinations of turns (known as algorithms) and when to use them.